Mastering Rank in Excel: A Comprehensive Guide

 Understanding Rank Function

-The RANK function in Excel determines the position of a value within a dataset relative to other values.
+The RANK function in Excel shows the position of a value within a data set.
+It compares one number to all other numbers in the range.

 Using Rank Function